Congestion Mitigation and Air Quality Improvement (CMAQ) Program

 Categories

-The Congestion Mitigation and Air Quality (CMAQ) Improvement Program was established by the 1991 Federal Intermodal Surface Transportation Efficiency Act (ISTEA) reauthorized with the passage of Transportation Equity Act for the 21st Century (TEA-21), and superseded by the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
-Funds are directed to transportation projects and programs which contribute to the attainment or maintenance of National Ambient Air Quality Standards (NAAQS) in nonattainment or air quality maintenance areas for ozone, carbon monoxide, or particulate matter (PM) under provisions in the Clean Air Act (Title 42, United States Code).
+The Congestion Mitigation and Air Quality (CMAQ) Improvement Program (23 U.S.C.
+149) was established by the 1991 Federal Intermodal Surface Transportation Efficiency Act (ISTEA) and was most recently reauthorized with the passage of the Bipartisan Infrastructure Law (BIL) in 2021.
+CMAQ funds are directed to transportation projects and programs which contribute to the attainment or maintenance of National Ambient Air Quality Standards (NAAQS) in nonattainment or air quality maintenance areas for ozone, carbon monoxide, or particulate matter (PM) under provisions in the Clean Air Act (Title 42, United States Code).

 Cost-Effectiveness Analysis